mzhao98/ActiveLearning_ImageClassification/README.md

 A principle bottleneck in large-scale classification tasks is the large number of training examples needed for training a classifier.
 Using active learning, we can reduce the number of training examples needed to teach a classifier by strategically selecting particular examples.
 Assigning value to examples using different uncertainty metrics allows the model to identify and select high-value examples in a smaller training set size.

 You may see active learning referred to in literature as optimal experimental design.
-Active learning is a very exciting and promising branch of AI!

 # Jupyter Notebook
 The above notebook runs active learning of all four metrics on the Fruits360 dataset.